Qualifying for a Reverse Mortgage

 When They Are Age 62 or More

-- Another case might be in the case where foreclosure is imminent.
+- While I have done a few NBS loans, in general, I wouldn't recommend them.
+One valid reason to do so might be in the case where foreclosure is imminent.
 If they both would lose the home otherwise, it may make sense to do the reverse mortgage now with the younger spouse taken off title.
 Care should still be used.
 This would work best if the younger spouse were just a year or two from age 62, the reverse mortgage paid off the old loan with a fair amount of money still available in the reverse mortgage that could be left in the Line of Credit option.
 Then, when the younger spouse turned age 62, they could do a new reverse mortgage, with the smaller amount the younger spouse received being enough to pay off the original reverse mortgage.
 If the qualifying spouse should die before the younger spouse turned 62 and/or the original reverse mortgage could be refinanced, the younger spouse may be no worse off than today with the foreclosure being faced.

 Own Their Own Home or Buying a Home